With so much uncertainty in the world today, do you wonder whether you should invest in property during COVID-19… or wait it out?

 Communicating with a specialist estate agent, and property experts, will help you take onboard as much advice as you can, so that you can make a more informed decision about what to do right now.

 Our advice is to not wait around and instead to grab opportunities that present themselves.
-The unavoidable truth is that some sellers may be more flexible and properties cheaper now than they would have been a couple of months ago.
+The unavoidable truth is that some sellers may be more flexible and some properties cheaper now than they would have been 8 months ago.

-It may seem natural to feel stuck with a certain inertia of uncertainty (like I was for years after 2008), but in this case try to think forward six months to a year.
+It may seem natural to feel stuck with a certain inertia of uncertainty but try to think forward two or three years.
 Will you regret not taking those opportunities?

 Try also comparing investing in property to a share price, or leaving money in the bank.
 Interest rates have dropped, the cost of borrowing is going down, and shares are proven to be less dependable than good old bricks and mortar.
 People understand it.